Answers about getting started, pricing, your boat dashboard, sailing conditions, and troubleshooting.

 Tip: Bookmark your boat URL on your phone's home screen for one-tap access from the dock.

-Absolutely.
-You can add each sail you own — mainsail, genoa, jib, spinnaker, storm jib, and more — along with details like reef points, LP percentage, and sail area.
-MySailingPlan uses this information to give you specific sail recommendations based on current wind conditions, including when to reef.
+You can.
+Add each sail you own — mainsail, genoa, jib, spinnaker, storm jib — along with details like reef points, LP percentage, and sail area.
+MySailingPlan uses this to give you specific sail recommendations based on current wind conditions, including when to reef.

 All weather data comes directly from NOAA (National Oceanic and Atmospheric Administration).
 Wind, tides, water levels, and forecasts are pulled from NOAA stations and the National Weather Service API.
 No third-party weather vendors, no paywalled data — just the official government source, formatted for sailors.